Has Avro Energy Gone Bust? Supplier FAQ

 - It offers at least one tariff for customers with prepayment meters, currently called Simple Energy PAYG.

-- The majority of its tariffs are 12 month fixed rate tariffs, such as the current Simple and Supersave, and Simple and Collective.
+- The majority of its tariffs are 12-month fixed-rate tariffs, such as the Simple and GoSuper (Avro's cheapest tariff).

 All of its tariffs can be taken out as Economy 7 tariffs.
-Despite most of them being 12 month fixed rate tariffs, the supplier does not charge exit fees for the majority of its tariffs, which means despite the year long contract, in most cases customers can leave anytime without facing a financial penalty.
+Despite most of them being 12-month fixed-rate tariffs, the supplier does not charge exit fees for the majority of its tariffs.
+This means that despite the year-long contract, customers can leave anytime without facing a financial penalty in most cases.

-On the down side for some customers (but not necessarily all), the tariffs are only available as dual fuel tariffs, meaning you cannot just take out an electricity or gas tariff.
-Furthermore, there is only one payment option - monthly direct debit.
-For a more detailed review of Avro Energy’s tariffs and prices, check out our dedicated Avro Energy tariffs page.
+Avro Energy tariffs are only available as dual fuel tariffs, meaning you cannot take out just an electricity or gas tariff.
+Furthermore, there is only one payment option for customers with credit meters — monthly direct debit.

 Does Avro Energy provide smart meters?

 Through the Avro Energy online account, customers can submit meter readings, view their statements and track their energy usage every month.
-With this information, you might find that the answer to some of your questions can be found in your online account too, saving you the time of contacting Avro directly.
-For example, if you’re wondering why your energy bill was higher than normal last month, you can check your usage for the month on your account, and see where and how you consumed more.
+With this information, you might find that the answer to some of your questions can be found in your online account too, saving you the time of having to contact Avro directly.
+For example, if you’re wondering why your energy bill was higher than normal last month, you can check your usage for the month on your account and see where and how you consumed more.

-Struggling to log in to your Affect Energy account?
+Struggling to log in to your Avro Energy account?
 Selectra’s Avro Energy login guide can take you through the process step by step.

-With a great score on Trustpilot (4.6/5) and Google Reviews (4.2/5), Avro Energy appears popular among customers.
+With a great score on Trustpilot (4.6 out of five) and Google Reviews (4.1 out of five), Avro Energy appears popular among customers.
 A particular favourite aspect is its cheap pricing, with many customers commenting that they have saved on their energy bills since switching and consider the supplier great value for money.

-Another area of praise is its accurate billing and easy to use website, suggesting the supplier is really sticking to its goal of offering ‘simplistic supply’.
+Another area of praise is its accurate billing and easy to use website, which suggests that the supplier is really sticking to its goal of offering ‘simplistic supply’.
 If you are interested in reading more Avro Energy reviews, we have a whole page dedicated to it!
-Head to Avro Energy reviews for a detailed analysis of what customers are saying, what it does well and where there is room for improvement.
+Head to our Avro Energy reviews guide for a detailed analysis of what customers are saying.
+Find out what it does well and where there is room for improvement.